jacksleight/statamic-bard-texstyle/docs/upgrade-2-to-3.md

 ### Legacy configuration format

 The following changes have been made to the Bard Texstyle config.
-The old formats will still work but support may be removed in the future, so it would be best to update your config as soon as you can.
+The old configuration formats will still work but support may be removed in the future, so it would be best to update your config as soon as you can.

 The heading style `level` option has been removed in favour of specifying one of six heading types in the `type` option instead: